 Autopath provides you with vehicle Swept path analysis for AutoCAD, Civil 3D, Map 3D and BricsCAD.
 Its ease of use allows users to be up-and-running within minutes, Autopath is the vehicle swept path analysis application favoured by civil engineers, transportation professionals, architects, and planners for projects of all varieties and scale.

-Save 45% on all new licenses of Autopath Pro when you purchase with a 1 year maintenance subscription.
-This offer is available until March 31st, 2018.
+As a bonus, all new licenses of Autopath PRO sold in June come with 1 year of maintenance for free.
+This offer is available until June 30, 2018.
 Offer applies to standalone and network licenses.
 Don’t wait to take advantage of the cool features of Autopath PRO!

 Autopath is the ideal platform for projects that require users to manoeuvre around stationary objects, such as intersections, roundabouts, parking lots, airports, loading bays, construction sites, and more.
 However, Autopath is not limited to the provided library of cars, trucks, and trailers, as you can use the software to create your own library of non-standard vehicles, like construction equipment, farm equipment, and more.